The Drug-Free Schools and Communities Act

 Amnesty through Good Samaritan Action applies only to alcohol related policies.
 Amnesty does not apply if any Bethany staff initiates medical evaluation.
 If other policy violations occurred, or may have occurred, the student will be subject to the student conduct process related to those policies and may be found responsible.
 Amnesty does not apply to other criminal activity such as assault, property damage, driving under the influence, or presence of other illicit substances, and the exception does not suggest that laws or polices should be violated in order to help individuals.

-Students must agree to timely completion of any recommended assessment, educational assignment, and/or treatment.
+Students must agree to the timely completion of any recommended assessment, educational assignment, and/or treatment.
 Serious, flagrant, or repeated incidents will prompt a higher degree of concern and action.
 In the event that a student who receives medical assistance fails to comply with the required course of action or exhibits a pattern of problematic behavior with alcohol, that student may be subject to additional sanctioning actions.

 Should the student be found responsible for a subsequent violation of college policies, including those related to alcohol, the College may modify the outcomes in a spirit of concern for the student and/or community’s wellbeing.